A voter guide to Pennsylvania’s 2021 judicial elections

 “It’s the busiest appellate court in the country.
 It handles over 8,000 cases a year,” Gross said.
 “And it is a court of last resort in many cases, because the Supreme Court has discretion to take a case or not, but the Superior Court doesn’t have that choice.”

 Superior Court judges, usually seated in three-judge panels, hear appeals from criminal, family, and civil cases handled by county courts of common pleas.
 Most of the job involves workaday reviews of those lower-court decisions, and even rulings that set a precedent may not last: The state Supreme Court can take up appeals of Superior Court rulings, though it doesn’t often choose to do so.

-- Timika R. Lane, a Common Pleas Court Judge who handles criminal matters in Philadelphia.
+With Superior Court Judge Susan Gantman preparing to retire, there’s one open seat to be claimed.
+The Democratic candidate is Timika Lane, a Common Pleas Court Judge who handles criminal matters in Philadelphia.
 She previously worked in the Public Defender’s office and practiced family law as a private attorney.

-The winner will likely face the lone Republican in the race, Megan Sullivan, who prosecuted child abuse cases for the Chester County District Attorney’s office and later focused on insurance fraud as a Deputy Attorney General for the state.
+Lane now faces Republican Megan Sullivan in the general election, who coasted to primary victory as her party’s only candidate for the open seat.
+Sullivan prosecuted child abuse cases for the Chester County District Attorney’s Office and later focused on insurance fraud as a Deputy Attorney General for the state.

-What are some noteworthy decisions by the Pa.
-Superior Court in recent years?
+What are some noteworthy decisions by the Pennsylvania Superior Court in recent years?

 In 2019, for example, a unanimous Superior Court ruling tossed out a drug- and gun-related conviction of Philadelphia rapper Meek Mill, due to concerns about the reliability of a police officer involved in making the case.
 Charges against the rapper, who’d been on probation or behind bars for more than a decade, were later dropped after he pled guilty to a misdemeanor.